tiepdotme/marabesi.com/_drafts/2019-12-30-configuring-reactjs-and-relay-2019-version.md

 ```

 The ProductList component is based on the component provided by the relay official
-documentation **[5]**.
+documentation **[6]**.
 To actually use the ProductList component one more step
-is required: invoke the component in the `App.js` file, as the following code does.
+is required: to invoke the component in the `App.js` file, as the following code does.

 ```js
 import React from 'react';